theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.IR3Connection.md

 ### <a id="ERPConnect_IR3Connection_Execute_ERPConnect_RFCFunction_"></a> Execute\(RFCFunction\)

-Assigns this connection to the supplied <xref href="ERPConnect.RFCFunction" data-throw-if-not-resolved="false"></xref> and then executes the function.
+Assigns this connection to the supplied `ERPConnect.RFCFunction` and then executes the function.

 ```csharp
 void Execute(RFCFunction function)